 Salt and pepper, to taste

-Fresh basil/parsley to cook and garnish, finely chopped
+Fresh basil to cook and garnish, finely chopped

-1. Heat a pan with the oil.
-Stir-fry garlic and onion, until the onions are soft and clear.
+1. Heat a pan with a good drizzle of olive oil.
+Over a medium-low heat sauté the garlic and onion until the onions are soft and clear - around ten minutes.